haveric/StackableItems/README.md

 * Added UUID support.
 Items.yml will autoconvert worldName.player.playerName to worldName.player.uuid
 * Check all player groups, not just the primary (these may not work in any particular order)
 * Removed stackableitems.stack permission node, it isn't necessary
+* Fixed picking up items in the wrong hotbar direction

 #### Version 0.9.5 (2/8/2014)
 * Made shift clicking replicate vanilla in (hopefully) all cases.